Sunbird-Ed/sunbird-perf-tests/README.md

 4. The scenario files can reside only in master and it need not be present in slaves.
 5. If there are connection issues while starting the run, kill and restart the **jmeter-server** process on the machines where the issue exists.
 6. If there are connection issues or you want to stop a scenario test which is currently running, use the command **~/benchmark/apache-jmeter-4.0/bin/stoptest.sh** on the master.
 This will notifiy the slaves and stop the current running test.
+7. All the CSV files needs to be updated with contents before starting the test.

+#### Running the script